Best Villages in Snowdonia to Visit

 Tywyn

-Tywyn has a fabulous independent cinema with secret cocktail garden.
-There’s good quality restaurants and cafes and a long beach .
+Tywyn has a fabulous independent cinema which serves drinks and snacks to your seat and hosts weekly free live music.
+There’s good quality restaurants and cafes and a long beach.
 The Talyllyn Steam Railway runs from here.
 Walk along the beach to Aberdyfi and catch the bus/train back.

 Aberdyfi